Taliban welcome Trump tweet promising early troop withdrawal

 This is not the first time Trump has undercut the Pentagon with announcements about troop strength in Afghanistan.
 He previously has publicly announced American troop strength without vetting by the Pentagon, which has not yet responded to Trump’s tweet.

-Trump has long promised to end U.S. involvement in Afghanistan and the agreement with the Taliban does not require the two Afghan sides to reach a deal before Washington withdraws.
+Trump has long promised to end U.S. involvement in Afghanistan and the agreement with the Taliban does not require the two Afghan sides reach a deal before Washington withdraws.